The Best Maya sites to visit, at #9: amazing Toniná, Chiapas, Mexico

-Although my last visit to Toniná was more then 20 years ago, I still remember the former Maya city well.
+Although my last visit to Toniná was a while ago, I still remember the former Maya city well.
 A unique and beautiful site.

-It’s a relative small Maya site, but the central temple-complex is enormous.
-It must have been a considerable place in its blooming days (Late Classic, 600-900 AD).
+It’s a relatively small Maya site, but the central temple-complex or Acrópolis is enormous.
+Toniná must have been a considerable place in its blooming days.

 An impression of the Maya city of Toniná from above.